AutoDoc1955/MQTT-Siemens-S7-300/README.md

    - SFC59 RD_REC

-   *Important*: there will be an import conflict between FC10 AG_CTRL and FC10 EQ_STRING, as a solution rename one of the the FC-numbers during import
+   *Important*: (rbw: if using CP logic) there will be an import conflict between FC10 AG_CTRL and FC10 EQ_STRING, as a solution rename one of the the FC-numbers during import

 3. You have to compile the Makefile two times because there is still some DB creation problem.
-   The second run will succeed.
+   The second run will succeed. (rbw: My PN makefile compiled OK the first time.)

 4. *Imporant:* You must call the MQTT function block in your OB1 program loop.

-5. Optional: You may compile the MQTT_Example.
+5. Optional: You may compile the MQTT_Example. (rbw: Getting syntax errors.
+Not yet understood why.)

 ## Network Configuration
 The MQTT FB can use the internal Ethernet adapter of a CPU (PN, choose MQTT_Main_PN.scl) or an external Ethernet adapter (CP, choose MQTT_Main_CP.scl).